 Jake works full time as a Mechanical Engineer and Betty as an Occupational Therapist.
 We try to use the expertise from our professional fields to bring value and insight to our articles and keyboard reviews.

-We have an in-depth understanding of how keyboards are produced and the ergonomics of sitting at a desk and typing on a mechanical keyboard.
+We want to achieve an in-depth understanding of how mechanical keyboards are produced and the ergonomics of sitting at a desk and typing on a mechanical keyboard.